mcanthony/dreem/README.md

 building the documentation
 --------------------------

-The API docs are built with [https://github.com/senchalabs/jsduck](https://github.com/senchalabs/jsduck).
-Install jsduck as a ruby gem using bundler by running
+The API docs are always available [here](http://teem2.github.io/dreem/docs/api/), but can be built manually with [https://github.com/senchalabs/jsduck](https://github.com/senchalabs/jsduck).
+Install jsduck as a ruby gem using bundler by running the following:

     gem install bundler
     bundle install